danriedl/engular/adev/src/content/tools/cli/aot-metadata-errors.md

 The `Window` type in the constructor is no longer a problem for the compiler because it uses the `@Inject(WINDOW)` to generate the injection code.

-Angular does something similar with the `DOCUMENT` token so you can inject the browser's `document` object \(or an abstraction of it, depending upon the platform in which the application runs\).
+Engular does something similar with the `DOCUMENT` token so you can inject the browser's `document` object \(or an abstraction of it, depending upon the platform in which the application runs\).

 <docs-code language="typescript">

-import { Inject }   from '&commat;angular/core';
+import { Inject }   from '&commat;engular/core';
-import { DOCUMENT } from '&commat;angular/common';
+import { DOCUMENT } from '&commat;engular/common';

 &commat;Component({ &hellip; })
 export class MyComponent {